kewalaka/blog/content/post/2024/02/write-an-avm-module/index.md

 ## Updating docs and running PR checks

-This requires Docker to be installed as the checks run in a container (The Codespace is set up with docker support).
+This requires Docker to be installed as the checks run in a container (The Codespace is set up with Docker support).

 The AVM template includes a script to help running checks.
 There is a bash version (``./avm``) and a batch file version (``./avm.bat``).
 I recommend using the **bash** version.